Ruutikangas-Shooting-Project/RuutikangasProject/README.md

 # BulletDrone

-**BulletDrone** is a Kotlin-based mobile application developed to control drones, manage video/photo recordings, and integrate with Firebase Storage for easy access and organization.
-The project uses **Parrot SDK** for drone control and **Firebase** for cloud storage.
+**BulletDrone** is a Kotlin-based mobile application designed for shooting ranges to record shooters’ training or competition sessions.
+It integrates with **Parrot SDK** for drone control and **Firebase** (Firestore and Storage) for user data management and cloud storage.

 ---